Nathaniel Goldberg (he/him) Professor of Philosophy

 4. Revising Reality: How Sequels, Remakes, Retcons, and Rejects Explain the World (Bloomsbury 2024), also with Professor Gavaler, uses pop culture concepts to understand real-world changes in history textbooks, Supreme Court cases, science articles, and even trans names and human memory.

 The odd-numbered books are for academic and the even-numbered ones are for general audiences.
-He is is currently writing a fifth book tentatively titled Philosophy of the History of Philosophy.
+He is currently writing a fifth book tentatively titled Philosophy of the History of Philosophy.

 Education